 Possible New Features and Latest Rumors

-While there are no confirmed features for macOS 14 yet, there are rumours and speculations based on the iPhone and iPad.
+While there are no confirmed features for macOS 14 yet, there are rumors and speculations based on the iPhone and iPad.
 One potential feature is adding widgets, which are currently located in the Notification Center and are hidden.
 Apple might allow users to add widgets to the desktop to make them more useful.

 Another area for improvement is the Stage Manager feature, which debuted in macOS 13 Ventura.
 Stage Manager is also available through iPadOS on select iPad models.
 A learning curve is associated with using Stage Manager on Mac, and it might benefit from some right-click functionality.